 Smith machine incline presses are a good candidate for eccentric reps.

 On many lifts, you should focus more on the negative.
-Spend three seconds lowering each rep. This is especially effective for isolation exercises like biceps curls and leg extensions.
+Spend three seconds lowering each rep. This is especially effective for isolation exercises like biceps curls and leg extensions, as opposed to compound exercises.
 Still, that extra strength you have on the eccentric explains why, even if you go slow, you don’t usually feel your muscles working as hard on the descent as the ascent.
 To truly go negative, you need to erase the strength imbalance and make the eccentric halves harder.
+Let’s explore three methods of doing eccentric training.

 Method #1: Beyond Failure